husband, father, grandfather, author, teacher, analyst, consultant...

 I am currently researching the scriptures along these lines in preparation for my next book.
 I plan to use some of my blog posts to put forth findings and tentative ideas, and I sincerely invite constructive comments.

-A father of four with twelve grandchildren, Clay lives and works in downtown Dallas.
-He and his wife Kathy are celebrating 50 years of marriage...and just getting started!
+A father of four with thirteen grandchildren, Clay lives and works in the Dallas area.
+He and his wife Kathy are celebrating 51 years of marriage...and just getting started!